core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Alternatively, the group member can re-join the group.
 In such a case, the group member MUST take one of the following two actions.

-* The group member performs steps 2 and 3 above.
+* First, the group member performs steps 2 and 3 above.
 Then, the group member re-joins the group.

 * The group member re-joins the group with the same roles it currently has in the group, and, during the re-joining process, it asks the Group Manager for the authentication credentials of all the current group members.